 What is your advice for people considering transplant?

-I have trouble imagining a field of medicine that can have as immediate an impact on a patient population as transplant and transplant stern 2surgery.
+I have trouble imagining a field of medicine that can have as immediate an impact on a patient population as transplant and transplant surgery.
 Each patient and transplant can be the most rewarding event for all involved.
 Professionally, it is the most interdisciplinary field of medicine that allows a large group of people to work together to improve a patient’s care and life.

 How does your passion help you improve your professional abilities?